Danish Unitary State: Political ideology

-The idea of preserving the Helstat is called Helstatspatriotisme (English: The Unitary State Patriotisme), its ideology is focused on valuing and preserving the Danish-led Oldenburg Monarchy and to stop the spread of Nationalism in the possessions of the dynasty.
+The idea of preserving the Helstat is called Helstatspatriotisme (English: The Unitary State Patriotism), its ideology is focused on valuing and preserving the Danish-led Oldenburg Monarchy and to stop the spread of Nationalism in the possessions of the dynasty.
 Nationalism had been rising since the French revolution and was a founding part of social changes in the Danish realm during the 19th century.
 The old state formation, made by royal houses and feudalism, was challenged by nationalism and liberalism, and the Helstatspatriotisme were in a position to preserve the old state formation of the Oldenburg monarchy.
 The Oldenburg state is said to be Dano-German from the beginning.
 Especially during the 17th and 18th centuries when German language and culture began to influence the Danish nobility, whose majority had German as their first language.

 Before the waiver of Norway, 25% of Denmark, spoke German, that number rose to 40% during the aftermath of the Treaty of Kiel.
 In the capital of Copenhagen, 20% spoke German, and in other cities like Odense, Fredericia, and Elsinore, there was a notable German-speaking population.
 The separation of Danish and German in Denmark and Schleswig should therefore not be seen as necessary for the creation of a national state.

 This rise of the German culture in Denmark led to several unrests and clashes between the Danes and Germans, like the Royal Guards Mutiny in 1771 as a response to the alleged Germanisation of Denmark by Struensee, and the German Feud (Danish: Tyskerfejden) which sought to disestablish German occupation of important political and cultural jobs.